Assessment of Student Learning Outcomes

 Evidence of Student Learning

 Evidence of student learning includes results of assessment activities.
-This may include evidence of indirect (e.g. surveys) and direct (e.g. portfolio) student learning as well as institutional performance indicators (e.g. licensure pass rate).
+The evidence may be indirect (e.g. surveys) and/or direct (e.g. portfolios) as well as institutional performance indicators (e.g. licensure pass rate).

 Use of Student Evidence